Psyched to smell a skunk

 If you’ve ever been scrambling along a rocky alpine ridge and swore you smelled a skunk, you were (sort of) correct!
 Sky pilot, a common but striking tundra flower, sometimes goes by the name “Skunkweed,” owing to the strong odor it sometimes puts out.

-The photo here could be a cross between the two species found here, P. confertum—widely flaring, light blue or blue-purple flower, like the photo bottom left—and P. viscosum, more tubular and deeper purple, as seen below.
+The photos here are of the two close species, P. confertum—widely flaring, light blue or blue-purple flower, like the photo bottom left—and P. viscosum, more tubular and deeper purple, as seen below.

 P. viscosum, Twining Peak, 13,000’, June 29, 2023